mabartos/keycloak-quarkus-extensions/README.md

 ## Examples

-For more examples how to configure the tool or add Quarkus/Quarkiverse extensions, see the [examples](examples) directory.
+For more examples how to configure the tool or add Quarkus/Quarkiverse extensions, see the [Examples](examples/README.md).